Nissan Xterra years to avoid — most common problems

 To help prevent the worst parts of this problem from manifesting, you must keep an eye on your radiator’s fluid levels and inspect the entire vehicle if you notice the slightest of these symptoms.

-Some models of the Nissan Xterra are known to struggle with problems caused by faulty fuel injectors.
+Some models of the Nissan Xterra are known to struggle with misfires caused by fuel injector faults.
 These problems include but are not limited to engine misfires, rough idling, poor acceleration, decreased fuel economy, and excessive shaking.
 They all sum up to affect Xterra’s performance and ride comfort.

 It is important to note that repairs for a faulty fuel injector should not be delayed as the symptoms tend to get worse with time.
 You might face more severe problems like engine damage if left for too long.